iwasrobbed/RPCircularProgress/README.md

 `var clockwiseProgress: Bool`
 * Sets whether or not the animation should be clockwise

+`var timingFunction: CAMediaTimingFunction`
+* A timing function defining the pacing of the animation.
+Defaults to ease in, ease out.

 `var progress: CGFloat`
 * Getter for the current progress (not observed from any active animations)